ghiggi/sat-bucket/docs/source/installation.rst

   or `anaconda <https://docs.anaconda.com/anaconda/install/>`__
   if you don't have it already installed.

-* Create the *sat-bucket-py311* (or any other custom name) conda environment:
+* Create the *sat-bucket* (or any other custom name) conda environment:

 .. code-block:: bash

-	conda create --name sat-bucket-py311 python=3.11 --no-default-packages
+	conda create --name sat-bucket python=3.11 --no-default-packages

-* Activate the *sat-bucket-py311* conda environment:
+* Activate the *sat-bucket* conda environment:

 .. code-block:: bash

-	conda activate sat-bucket-py311
+	conda activate sat-bucket

 **With venv:**